 I have a personal essay coming out this fall in The Banyan Review about converting my lawn into a yard with purpose.
 My adventures in environmentally conscious landscaping have been somewhat of an inspiration to friends.
 So to those of you following in my footsteps and cursing the weeds taking over your mulched beds (you know who you are), I feel the need to disclose a dirty secret.

-But first, a word about the essay.
+First, a word about the essay.
 There will be no pictures of what my yard looks like on an overall, grand scale because frankly, it’s not conventionally beautiful.
 When the editors requested photos, I submitted closeups of my most colorful harvests and a select weed-free section of my brick path, sort of like those strategically angled Instagram selfies and swimsuit pics from the first days of my luna de miel—before the raw ceviche and tap water.

 Real talk: It’s not sustainable for one person to pull weeds by hand on a large lot in a neighborhood ruled by a strict homeowners’ association (HOA).
 Have you seen those green monsters growing through concrete on the side of the road?
 They’re relentless.
 The $1k my partner and I spent on industrial-strength weed cloth when we first overhauled our yard doesn’t do shit.
 In fact, it actually makes it harder to pull the weeds out by the roots.
 Even gravel doesn’t do the trick.
 When seeds and dirt blow on top of and between the rocks, it’s over.